Code-Institute-Submissions/NaifZaghmout-Hotel.Naif_resub/README.md

 `pip install -r requirements.txt`

+3. Database Setup (if applicable)

+If your application requires a database, make sure to set up and configure the database before deployment.
+Update the database connection settings accordingly.

-3. Start the Application
+4. Start the Application

 Use Gunicorn to start the application:

 `gunicorn Hotel.Naif.wsgi:application`

-4. Configure Environment Variables on Render
+5. Configure Environment Variables on Render

 During the Render service setup, you need to configure environment variables.
 These may include database connection strings, API keys, or other configuration values.

 Navigate to the "Advanced" settings in Render.

 Add the required environment variables.

-5. Deploy the Service on Render
+6. Deploy the Service on Render

 Follow these steps to deploy your application on Render:

-In the Render dashboard, click "Create Web Service".
+  - In the Render dashboard, click "Create Web Service".
-Choose the appropriate branch to deploy.
+  - Choose the appropriate branch to deploy.
-Select the environment and set the build command to pip install -r requirements.txt.
+  - Select the environment and set the build command to pip install -r requirements.txt.
-Set the start command to gunicorn Hotel.Naif.wsgi:application.
+  - Set the start command to gunicorn Hotel.Naif.wsgi:application.
-Choose the Free plan.
+  - Choose the Free plan.
-In "Advanced" settings, add environment variables if needed.
+  - In "Advanced" settings, add environment variables if needed.

-6. Configure Additional Settings
+7. Configure Additional Settings

 If your application requires additional configuration, make sure to update the corresponding settings in the Render dashboard.

+8. Add Build and Start Commands in Render

+In the Render dashboard under "Settings," you can find the "Build Command" and "Start Command" sections.
+Ensure they are configured as follows:

+  - Build Command: pip install -r requirements.txt

+  - Start Command: gunicorn Hotel.Naif.wsgi:application

-7. Monitor and Debug (Optional)
+9. Monitor and Debug (Optional)

 Render provides monitoring and logging tools.
 Use them to monitor your application's performance and troubleshoot any issues.

-8. Access Your Deployed App
+#### 10. Access Your Deployed App

-- Once deployed, Render will provide a URL to access your live application.
+Once the deployment is complete, Render will generate a URL that you can use to access your live application.
+To visit your deployed application, simply follow the link provided by Render.

-- You can find the live version [here](https://hotel-naif.onrender.com).
+You can find the live version [here](https://hotel-naif.onrender.com).

+### Learn More About Render

+For detailed information about deploying and managing applications on Render, please refer to the [Render Documentation](https://render.com/docs).

+The Render documentation provides comprehensive guides and tutorials covering various aspects of using Render for application deployment.
+Explore the documentation to learn more about setting up web services, managing databases, configuring environment variables, and other essential topics.

+If you have specific questions or encounter issues during the deployment process, the Render documentation is a valuable resource for finding solutions and best practices.